Current Students

 Book a tax help appointment

-Please note: you can also use the CVITP drop-off option for filing taxes (drop off your tax information to my office room 105 at the WIC).
+Please note: you can also use the drop-off option for filing taxes.
+You can leave your tax information in room 105 at the WIC.
 The CVITP volunteer will take your forms and information and do your taxes at home and return them the following week.
 Please ensure all your documentation is provided or else we will be unable to pass it on to the CVITP volunteer.

 Canada Revenue Agency also has a webinar on the Canadian tax system for international students.

-If you have any questions regarding these sessions or the drop-off service, please drop into the Wong International Centre.
+If you have any questions regarding these sessions or the drop-off service, please visit the Wong International Centre.

 International Students and Income Tax – Canada Revenue Agency Video Series